-- When the leader puts full power into a start / acceleration, it is known as a "jackrabbit" start.
-Do not be a jackrabbit! - Accelerate much more slowly than is natural, gaining speed at only a few mph at a time.
-For example, when starting from a stop light, the leader should only be at 5mph by the end of the intersection - The line of riders moves much like a train led by an engine.
-The engine starts rolling, and it takes time for the momentum to reach the individual cars behind. - In a similar manner, while the leader and first riders are gaining speed, the riders behind are still clicking into their pedals or slowing down to proceed through a stop sign. - Utilize your cycle computer and watch your acceleration speed when: - Starting from a full stop "Click!"
-Click!"
-Going through a stop sign
+- When the eader puts full power into a start/acceleration, it is known as a "jackrabbit" start.
+Do not be a jackrabbit! - Accelerate much more slowly than is natural, gaining speed at only a few MPH at a time.
+For example, when starting from a stop light, the leader should only be at 5MPH by the end of the intersection - The line of riders moves much like a train led by an engine.
+The engine starts rolling, and it takes time for the momentum to reach the individual cars behind. - Remember that while the leader and first riders are gaining speed, the riders behind them are still clicking into their pedals or slowing down to proceed through a stop sign. - o Utilize your cycle computer and watch your acceleration speed when: - Starting from a full stop